 and workers have agreed to.
 The behaviours fall into six categories.

-PSAC innovated and continues to manage Community Partners, which is supported by all seven major upstream oil and gas industry trade associations in Canada:
+PSAC innovated and continues to manage Community Partners, which is supported by all six major upstream oil and gas industry trade associations in Canada:

 To get involved or for more information on Community Partners,